Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 Amenities

 Jesselton Point is more like an activity centre for tourists and locals.
-Besides island transfer, there are many things you can get or do here.
+Besides the island transfer, there are many things you can get or do here.
 You can charter a boat to go fishing or even fish at their jetty (for a fee).
-For islanders, they can rent snorkeling set (fin, snorkel, mask) before they depart to islands.
-You can park your car in the parking lot next to the terminal (for RM1 per hour).
+You can rent a snorkeling set (fin, snorkel, mask) before they depart for the islands.

 shop in Jesselton Point